-In the centre of it all, of course, was the costume itself.
+In the center of it all, of course, was the costume itself.
 Special Number 3, as it had been named, was undoubtedly unlike anything she had ever seen, and it was quite hard to describe the sexiness it exuded.

 Rose wasn’t sure if it was made of latex or rubber, but it felt slick and tight.
-Emerald green was its primary colour, but the asymmetrical, malleable metal plates around the breasts, shoulders and kneecaps were of a darker and glossier tone that she was really fond of.
+Emerald green was its primary color, but the asymmetrical, malleable metal plates around the breasts, shoulders, and kneecaps were of a darker and glossier tone that she was really fond of.
 In terms of accessories, it came with opera gloves, a hood, a very small facial mask and a pair of patent boots that were simply to die for.

 Overall, it gave off the vibe of something both futuristic and supernatural, the kind of ensemble a sexually dominant Techno-Fairy would use to ensnare the unwary humans that crossed her path, and the thing she liked the most were the various naughty zippers scattered everywhere, as they made her imagination run faster than anything else.

-When she eventually gave in to the temptation to try it on and faced the mirror, she immediately felt a rush of erotic energy coursing through her veins, and was amazed at how the clingy fabric modelled her entire body into an overwhelming spectacle of curves.
+When she eventually gave in to the temptation to try it on and faced the mirror, she immediately felt a rush of erotic energy coursing through her veins and was amazed at how the clingy fabric modeled her entire body into an overwhelming spectacle of curves.
 The extra pounds she had always wanted to lose over the years simply vanished before her eyes, leaving only a walking wet dream in its place.

 “Oh, wow…” she muttered, irrevocably aroused by her own transformation, as she proceeded to touch every inch of the costume from head to toe to make sure that the tactile ecstasy was truly real and not just a figment of her estranged thoughts.
 Each impression was electrically charged with whirling rapture, as she became one with this new identity.
 “If only Josh could see me now…”